gallochris/cbb-docs/hugo_source/content/team-stats/02-team-offense.md

 `Stls% = Opp. steals / Offensive Possessions`

-College of Charleston's percentage was 6.2% in 2017-2018.
-This means only 6.2% of the Cougars' offensive possessions ended with their opponent stealing the ball.
+Cinncinatti's percentage was 5.8% in 2018-2019.
+This means only 5.8% of the Bearcats' offensive possessions ended with their opponent stealing the ball.
 It was good for 1st in the country.

-The Cougars had about 2,270 offensive possessions and their opponents recorded 140 steals.
+The Bearcats had about 2,280 offensive possessions and their opponents recorded 133 steals.

-`Stls% = 140 / 2270 * 100 = 6.2`
+`Stls% = 133 / 2280 * 100 = 6.2`

-In comparison, Charlotte registered an offensive steals percentage of 10.6%.
-This means 10.6% of Charlotte's offensive possessions ended with their opponent stealing the ball.
-The 10.6% clip was 335th in the country.
+In comparison, North Florida registered an offensive steals percentage of 12.5%.
+This means 12.5% of North Florida's offensive possessions ended with their opponent stealing the ball.
+The 12.5% clip was 353rd or dead last in the country.

 ### A%